subversivo58/importModules/README.md

 })
 ```

-What does it do? this search the dependencies in text format (`Fetch()`), parse the import instructions to encapsulate the imported script in an **IIEF** function ... inject the dependencies with their respective alias, namespaces and renames to the local scope object reference ($) with `eval()`
+What does it do? this search the dependencies in text format (`Fetch()`), parse the import instructions to encapsulate the imported script in an **IIEF** function ... inject the dependencies with their respective alias, namespaces and renames to the local scope object reference ($) with `new Function()`

 **see "warn" section bellow**